How Many Solar Panels Do I Need?

 How many solar panels can I fit on my roof?

 The amount of solar panels you can fit on your roof varies depending on the free space you have.
-Here's a handy table to help you figure out how many panels you can install (the table uses averages, but sizes can vary heavily based on the types of panels and their arrangement).
-The table below can help you calculate how many solar panels you need.
+The table above can help you estimate how many panels you can install (the table uses averages, but sizes can vary based on the type of panels and their arrangement).

 Additionally, while most homes in the UK meet the requirements for solar panels, there are still certain criteria you need to meet to maximise solar panel efficiency: